Photos of wildlife we shot during our trips

 On our trips, we met unique animals.
 For example, the cassowary, a flightless bird in Cape Tribulation and white wallabies at Bruny Island.
 Also, we found a beautiful white swan in our Hanoi bedroom and a huge dragon at Shelly Beach golf course.
 We were lucky to take great photos of them.

-While in Tasmania, we took a three-hour wilderness cruise on Bruny Island to explore the rough coastline and wildlife.
+During our Tasmania trips, we took a three-hour wilderness cruise on Bruny Island to explore the rough coastline and wildlife.
 The seals are sunbathing and snoozing.

 A Cormorant hunting expedition at Lake Tuggerah, NSW, Australia